drk1wi/Modlishka/README.md

 -   Striping websites from all encryption and security headers (back to 90's MITM style).
 -   Stateless design.
 Can be scaled up easily to handle an arbitrary amount of traffic  - e.g. through a DNS load balancer.
 -   Can be extended easily with your ideas through modular plugins.
--   Automatic TLS certificate generation plugin for the proxy domain (requires a self-signed CA certificate)
+-   Automatic test TLS certificate generation plugin for the proxy domain (requires a self-signed CA certificate)
 -   Written in Go, so it works basically on all platforms and architectures: Windows, OSX, Linux, BSD supported...

 **Security related:**